Canon 1000D vs Sony A7S II

-The Canon EOS 1000D (called Canon XS in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in June 2008 and September 2015.
+The Canon EOS 1000D (called Canon XS in some regions) and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2008 and September 2015.
 The 1000D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1000D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1000D vs Sony A7S II